upstox/upstox-java/README.md

 }
 ```

-### Using Algo ID with Orders
+### Using Algo Name with Orders

-The SDK supports passing an algorithm ID for order tracking and management.
-When provided, the SDK will pass the algo ID as `X-Algo-Id` header.
+The SDK supports passing an algorithm name for order tracking and management.
+When provided, the SDK will pass the algo name as `X-Algo-Name` header.

 ```java
 import com.upstox.ApiClient;